Electrolyte imbalance: Hypermagnesemia

 Hypermagnesemia, or abnormally high levels of magnesium in the blood, is relatively rare in individuals with normal kidney function.
 This is defined by a magnesium concentration >2.5 mg/dL.

 Causes

 Hypermagnesemia typically occurs in individuals with abnormal kidney function.
 This imbalance can also occur with use of antacids or laxatives that contain magnesium.
 Iatrogenic cases of hypermagnesemia can be prevented by avoiding magnesium-containing medications.

 Symptoms

-Mild symptoms include nausea, flushing, tiredness.
-Neurologic symptoms are seen most commonly including decreased deep tendon reflexes.
+Mild symptoms include nausea, flushing, and tiredness.
+Neurologic symptoms are seen most commonly, including decreased deep tendon reflexes.
 Severe symptoms include paralysis, respiratory failure, and bradycardia progressing to cardiac arrest.

 Treatment

 If kidney function is normal, stopping the source of magnesium intake is sufficient.
 Diuretics can help increase magnesium excretion in the urine.
 Severe symptoms may be treated with dialysis to directly remove magnesium from the blood.

 Hypomagnesemia

 Hypomagnesemia, or low magnesium levels in the blood, can occur in up to 12% of hospitalized patients.
 Symptoms or effects of hypomagnesemia can occur after relatively small deficits.